Rhazra0/econ429/README.md

 ## Data Sets Used

 ### Summary Statistics
-#### Wholesale vs. Retail Wheat Price Differences
+#### Wholesale Wheat Price Inflation Compared to Other Commodities
-As part of my study's motivation, acts as an overview to reveal potential unrealized profits due to the price gouging practices of intermediaries.
-Firstly, I obtain a measure of monthly wholesale prices for wheat using the Wholesale Price Index from Apr 2012 to Jan 2024 (https://eaindustry.nic.in/download_data_1112.asp), which tracks the average change in prices of goods sold in bulk transactions before they reach consumers at retail stores.
+As part of my study's motivation, acts as an overview to reveal potential unrealized profits due to upward price pressure (from causes such as climate, speculation in commodity futures, input prices, etc).
+I obtain a measure of monthly wholesale prices for wheat using the monthly Wholesale Price Index from Apr 2012 to Jan 2024 (https://eaindustry.nic.in/download_data_1112.asp), which tracks the average change in prices of goods sold in bulk transactions before they reach consumers at retail stores.
 It essentially acts as a gauge for inflation at the wholesale level.
 - Credibility: It is compiled by the Office of the Economic Advisor in the Indian Ministry of Commerce and Industry.
 It includes a basket of 102 primary articles, 19 fuel and power items, and 555 manufactured products.
 The weighting of each item in the index is based on its contribution to the gross value of output in the economy.
 This uses 2011-2012 as the base year for comparison.

+### Dates of e-NAM integration
+I obtained the list of Enrolled Mandis with State, District, Location, Contact info, and *phases* (https://enam.gov.in/NAMV2/home/mandis.html#); labeled as enam_mandis_w_phases.csv
+- It lists 470 Mandis across 14 States on e-NAM as of 31st Oct 2017
+- The remaining 115 were connected by March 2018 (https://blog.mygov.in/editorial/looking-back-union-budget-2017/)
+- The full 585 are shown in PIB Delhi (https://pib.gov.in/PressReleaseIframePage.aspx?PRID=1558623) as of Jan 2019.

 ### APMCs specializing in wheat
 #### Within Non-e-NAM States